-After selling almost all of of his belongings, Gallego left for San Diego with the intention of pursuing an education and living his life freely.
+After selling almost all of of his belongings, Gallego left for San Diego looking to pursue an education and to live freely.

-After setting up north of the border, he enrolled at City College in English courses and would eventually move on to San Diego State University.
+After setting up north of the border, he enrolled at City College in English courses and would eventually move transfer to San Diego State University.

-After completing his studies and receiving his license, Gallego worked in spiritual care for three years, a field in which he provided solace to terminal illness patients and their loved ones.
+After finishing his studies and receiving his license, Gallego worked in spiritual care for three years, a field in which he provided solace to terminally ill patients and their loved ones.

 “Working with him affected me a lot because I was identifying with this young man both as a gay man and as a Latino,” he recalled.
 “He was a young Latino dying of complications, he was so alone and very ill.
 And it really moved me to speak to his family so that they forgive him for being gay.”